-If your office is a shared workplace, the other companies will need to complete a few extra steps.
+If your office is a shared workplace, any tenants who do not share the domain with the host company will need to book spaces directly through Robin.
 For this guide, we'll assume:

 - Your company is the host.
 Typically this means you own or lease the building and set up Robin initially.

-- You have set up conference rooms with Robin using calendars on your company domain.
+- You have set up conference rooms with Robin using calendars on the host company domain.

 Invite your tenants to Robin

 Follow these steps to invite your tenants to Robin.
 Tenants should bookmark the Robin web dashboard https://dashboard.robinpowered.com/login and download the mobile app for easy access to book through Robin.

 Once logged in to the Robin web dashboard or mobile app, your tenants can schedule rooms using the event composer or update meetings they've already planned using Robin.

 For multi-tenant environments, you may want to train your tenants to view Robin only as a way of reserving the space.
 This is because most multi-tenant offices struggle with rate limits - which are put in place to protect users and domains from risky behavior.
 Generally speaking, these pop up when users create too many meetings and are inviting too many people that aren’t a part of their domain.